Dev-P-L/Dev-P-L/README.md

 - 👋 Hi, I’m @Dev-P-L Data Analyst & Data Scientist
 - 👀 I’m interested in Machine Learning and Deep Learning.
-My preferred programming language is R. I am also using SQL.
+I use R, Python, and SQL.
-- 🌱 I’m currently developing my skills in Python.
+- 🌱 I’m currently more active in Python.
 - 🤝 I’m looking to collaborate on Data Science and Machine Learning projects.
 - 📫 How to reach me?
 Very easy: internationally.liaising@gmail.com